pedroconcon/react-practice/README.md

-# Expenses

-This is a prototype of a organizer expenses.
-I used React JS and just vanilla JS.
+This is a simple program to training state and basic concepts

+Concepts usefull:
+- Structure projects with Card and create a generic button with dynamic classes
+- useState
+- lifting state up
+- create modal

-# Started with Create React App
+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts